A Comparison of Void-Finding Algorithms using Crossing Numbers: Results

 \subsection{Summary of Results}

-We expect void regions to contain an excess of particles with crossing number 0 relative to the background distribution, and both voids found by VoidFinder and voids found by \Vsquared contain such an excess.
-In \Vsquared voids, however, there is a strong excess only in the most central ($r<0.25R_\textnormal{eff}$) regions, while in VoidFinder voids it extends nearly to $R_\textnormal{eff}$.
-Further, there is an excess of CN=3 (cluster) particles near the edge of VoidFinder voids, in agreement with dynamical theories of void evolution.
+We expect void regions to contain an excess of particles with CN$=0$ relative to the background distribution, and voids found by both VoidFinder and \Vsquared contain such an excess.
+In \Vsquared voids, however, there is a strong excess only in the most central ($r < 0.25R_{\rm eff}$) regions, while in VoidFinder voids it extends nearly to $R_{\rm eff}$.
+Further, there is an excess of CN$=3$ (cluster) particles near the edge of VoidFinder voids, in agreement with dynamical theories of void evolution.
 We conclude that VoidFinder identifies void regions more accurately than \Vsquared.
+While this is particularly relevant for studies of astrophysics in the void environment, it is less indicative of performance in cosmological void analyses, which depend more on the identification of void centers than void regions.